Internet Hunts

 4. The children are grateful when a man brings them warm clothes.

-What are the boots called?
+What are the sealskin boots called?

 6. The man takes the kids for a ride on his dogsled.